ibivu/hydrophobic_patches/src/README.md

 ## How to use

-First fill in the root directory in the config.yml file
+First fill in the root directory in the config.yml file.
+Run the scripts in the following order (or use the 'run_workflow.sh' in the root directory):

 #### preparation